April 12, 2021, 12:05 p.m.

 This page will be updated regularly as information becomes available.

-The FDA issued an Emergency Use Authorization for the Pfizer-BioNTech vaccine on December 11, 2020.
-South Carolina received its first allocation of this vaccine on December 14, 2020.
-The FDA issued an Emergency Use Authorization for the Moderna vaccine on December 18, 2020.
-South Carolina received its first allocation of Moderna vaccine, currently dedicated the CDC's Long-Term Care Program for vaccinating long-term care facility staff and residents.
+The FDA issued an Emergency Use Authorization for the Pfizer-BioNTech vaccine on December 11, 2020, and South Carolina received its first allocation of this vaccine on December 14, 2020.
+The FDA issued an Emergency Use Authorization for the Moderna vaccine on December 18, 2020, and South Carolina received its first allocation of Moderna vaccine the week of December 28, 2020.

 There is no COVID-19 virus in vaccines.
-The Pfizer and Moderna vaccines help your body make antibodies to a protein on the virus surface.
+The vaccines help your body make antibodies to a protein on the virus surface.
 This allows your immune system to attack the virus and fight off severe illness if you are exposed.

 You can’t get COVID-19 from the vaccine.
 Vaccine components include:

 - Active Ingredient nucleoside-modified messenger RNA (modRNA) encoding the viral spike protein of SARS-CoV-2